Marilyn's Best Pizza Dough

 Cover and let rest for 15 to 30 minutes.
 This relaxes the dough and makes it easier to work with.

-Preheat oven to 500° F. Top with favorite sauce and toppings.
+Preheat oven to 500° F. Top with your favorite sauce and toppings.
 The oven rack should be in the lowest position to ensure a nice, crispy crust.
 An 8-inch pizza cooks for about 6 minutes.
 Check carefully until you get to know your oven.
-If your oven tends to be hot, try baking it at 450°F.
+If your oven tends to be hot, try baking it at 450° F.